ebunoluwazaynab/Merge-Sort-Algorithm/README.md

 Contributions are welcome!
 If you have any suggestions, improvements or issues with this implementation, feel free to submit a pull request or open an issue.

+My apologies for the mistake.
+Here's an updated license section for the README file with the Apache-2.0 license:

 ## License

 This implementation is licensed under the Apache License, Version 2.0.
-See the LICENSE file for details.
+See the `LICENSE` file for details.